serhaturtis/AC-Afterburner/README.md

 ## How?

 This is imported from Eagle to KiCad 6 while I was backing up my projects.
 So the schematic's look is a bit janky.

+Diodes are used for clipping, can experiment with different combinations, LEDs etc.